 An absence of KIF1A-appropriate endpoints to measure efficacy in clinical trials is a major obstacle in our path to treatments, and we are taking a wrecking ball to that obstacle.
 The goal of the KOALA Study is to identify standardized tools to measure what a meaningful change would be for our heterogeneous community.
 The KOALA Study will expand upon the current, robust KIF1A natural history and add elements of study that are critical to the process of approved treatments.
 Every patient is unique, and the KOALA Study aims to capture elements from multiple unique mutations in KIF1A.

-Learn more about the KOALA Study in this announcement from KIF1A.ORG and this Press Release, with comments from KIF1A.ORG Founder and Board Chair, Luke Rosen, and Principal Investigator, Dr. Wendy Chung.
+Learn more about the KOALA Study in this announcement from KIF1A.ORG and this Press Release, with comments from KIF1A.ORG Founder and Honorary Board Member, Luke Rosen, and Principal Investigator, Dr. Wendy Chung.

 Eligible participants have a pathogenic or likely pathogenic classification of their KIF1A mutation.
 This information is included on your genetic test report.
-The eligibility of patients with a KIF1A “variant of uncertain significance” will be determined by criteria established by Chung Lab at Columbia University.
-Email the Study Coordinator at kif1a_study@cumc.columbia.edu to confirm your/your loved one’s eligibility.
+The eligibility of patients with a KIF1A “variant of uncertain significance” will be determined by criteria established by Chung Lab at Boston Children’s.
+Email the Study Coordinator at ASCENDstudy@childrens.harvard.edu to confirm your/your loved one’s eligibility.

-The study will be held at Columbia University Irving Medical Center in New York City, USA.
-Their main address is 622 W 168th St, New York, NY 10032.
+The study will be held at Boston Children’s Hospital in Boston Massachusetts, USA.
+Their main address is 300 Longwood Ave, Boston, MA 02115.
 More information about specific building locations will be provided upon enrolling in the study.

-The clinical assessments will be completed over a two-day period on Mondays and Tuesdays OR Thursdays and Fridays.
+The clinical assessments will be completed over a two-day period.

 The KOALA Study aims to follow patients through annual visits over a 10-year period so researchers can understand how KAND symptoms develop and change over time.